 In order to make savings as part of the Medium Term Financial Plan it has been necessary to review how police services are delivered.
-As a result a number of exit packages have been approved during 2017/18 and the costs are included in the Chief Constable's CIES.
+As a result a number of exit packages have been approved during 2018/19 and the costs are included in the Chief Constable's CIES.

 Exit packages include charges by the LGPS in respect of benefits paid before normal retirement age.
-There were no compromise agreements covering the 2017/18 exit packages.
-Three of the employees will not leave the organisation until after 1 April 2018 and a provision of £0.105m has been set aside to meet these costs (see Note 17 below).
+There were no compromise agreements covering the 2018/19 exit packages.
+All of the employees left the organisation prior to 1 April 2019.
 The number of exit packages resulting from redundant posts with total cost per band is set out in the table: